souvikhaldar/souvikhaldar.info/content/articles/corona.md

 ---
-title: "Coronavirus lockdown: A blessing in disguise?"
+title: "Coronavirus Lockdown: A Blessing in Disguise?"
 date: 2020-03-25T19:04:22+05:30
-draft: true
+draft: false
 ---

-We are currently in a very sad yet interesting time.
+## We are currently in a very sad yet interesting time.
 ## Why is it Sad?
 It is sad because a novel virus, currently named coronavirus, has caused a pandemic worldwide in the form of disease named COVID-19.
 It originated from China, arguably by eating bats, which has now spread into 150+ countries and almost entire earth is in a state of lockdown to prevent its spread as it is highly contagious and humans are the carriers!
 ## Why is it interesting?